-Parent/Legal Guardian or eligible students (age 18 and above) will submit to the ISOK Head of School (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
-The Head of School or designee will arrange a records inspection for the parent or eligible student.
+Parent/Legal Guardian or eligible students (age 18 and above) will submit to the ISOK Executive Director (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
+The Executive Director, or their designee, will arrange a records inspection for the parent or eligible student.